scientific-python/cookie/docs/pages/guides/docs.md

 ```
 ````

-Note that your docstrings are still parsed as Restructured Text.
+Note that your docstrings are still parsed as reStructuredText.

 ## Notebooks in docs